"If

 The local office kept asking.
 Finally, they reached a key headquarters

-employee, who admitted frankly "I forgot."
+employee who admitted frankly "I forgot."

 But the company did an excellent job of making it right.
 In